 A "retail money market fund" is a money market fund that has policies and procedures reasonably designed to limit all beneficial owners of the fund to natural persons.
 Similar to government money market funds, retail money market funds may seek to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
-However, similar to institutional money market funds, a retail money market fund's board of trustees (or its delegate) is permitted and, under certain circumstances, required to impose a liquidity fee (of up to 2%) on redemptions from the fund, as described under "Shareholder Guide-How To Sell Shares-What Are The Potential Restrictions On Institutional And Retail Fund Redemptions?" below.
+However, a retail money market fund's board of trustees (or its delegate) is permitted to impose a liquidity fee (of up to 2%) on redemptions from the fund, as described under "Shareholder Guide-How To Sell Shares-What Are The Potential Restrictions On Retail Fund Redemptions?" below.

-The Board has approved, upon the recommendation of GSAM, the designation of the following fund as a retail money market fund under Rule 2a-7 (the "Retail Fund"):
+The Board has approved, upon the recommendation of GSAM, the designation of each of the following Funds as a retail money market fund under Rule 2a-7 (collectively, the "Retail Funds"):

-■ Tax-Exempt Money Market Fund (Retail)
+■ Tax-Exempt Money Market Fund

 The Tax-Exempt Money Market Fund pursues its investment objective by investing at least 80% of its Net Assets in securities issued by or on behalf of states, territories and possessions of the United States and their political subdivisions, agencies, authorities and instrumentalities, and the District of Columbia, the interest from which, if any, is in the opinion of bond counsel excluded from gross income for federal income tax purposes, and generally not an item of tax preference under the AMT.
-The Investment Adviser ordinarily expects 100% of the Fund's assets will be invested in municipal obligations, but the Fund may invest in short-term taxable instruments for temporary investment purposes.
+The Investment Adviser ordinarily expects the Fund to invest in municipal obligations directly or indirectly (including by investing in tender option bonds), but the Fund may invest in short-term taxable instruments for temporary investment purposes.
+The Fund may also invest up to 20% of its Net Assets in securities the interest from which may be subject to federal income tax and an item of tax preference under the AMT.
+Such investments include U.S. Government Securities.
 The Fund's policy to invest at least 80% of its Net Assets in municipal obligations, the interest from which, if any, is in the opinion of bond counsel excluded from gross income for federal income tax purposes, is a fundamental investment restriction.